 Keep in mind that the parties are entitled to conduct discovery on the allegations of Barry's counterclaim just as if it was a regular lawsuit.

 Let's say that the parties complete discovery and conduct mediation, but the settlement negotiations fail.
 Now they have to go to trial.
 Let's look at how a trial proceeds when a counterclaim is involved.

 In any trial, the plaintiff will make the first opening statement to the jury.
 Then, the defendant will make an opening statement.
-After the opening statements, Ann (as the plaintiff) presents her evidence (calling witnesses, entering documents and diagrams into evidence, etc.) first.
-After Ann has finished presenting her evidence, Betty will present her evidence on both the original Complaint (defending against Ann's allegations) and the Counterclaim (proving her own allegations against Ann, including the nature and extent of Betty's damages).
-After Betty finishes presenting her evidence, Ann will then have a chance to present additional evidence in response to Betty's case.
+After the opening statements, Anna (as the plaintiff) presents her evidence (calling witnesses, entering documents and diagrams into evidence, etc.) first.

 Finally, the parties will make their closing arguments.
-The defendant usually goes first and the plaintiff last, although, in some states, the plaintiff goes first, the defendant goes second, and then the plaintiff has the chance to have a short rebuttal.
+The defendant usually goes first and the plaintiff last.
+But in some states:

 The judge's instructions to the jury and the jury deliberation form are more complicated when there's a counterclaim.